heldinz/komputer-maschine/README.md

 komputer maschine is a shell script that gets your machine ready for development.

-This script can be ran once or as many times as you'd like.
+This script can be run once or as many times as you'd like.
 It installs everything that macOS needs to get to work.

 ## Requirements